An economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.

-Explore the degrees and certificates offered by Economics Program.
+Explore the degrees and certificates offered by the Economics Program.

-Associate in Arts in Economics for Transfer Degree (AA-T)
+Associate in Arts in Economics for Transfer (AA-T)

 Plan Code: 5018B/C – The Associate Degree for Transfer in Economics provides systematic knowledge of the nature and scope of economics with a diverse academic regimen and practical application.
-The study of economic concepts and theories with concentrations that include: Macroeconomic Analysis, Microeconomic Analysis, Contemporary Economic Issues, and The Global Economy.
-In addition, an economics major is preparation for general education, good citizenship and literate participation in a market-oriented life.
+The study of economic concepts and theories with concentrations include Macroeconomic Analysis, Microeconomic Analysis, Contemporary Economic Issues, and The Global Economy.
+In addition, an economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.

 The Economics program (AA-T in Economics) offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
 The degree offers a variety of economics and business courses that aid in familiarizing students with the diverse subfields in the area of Economics.